 Dealing with radioactivity

-Aware of the health risks associated with the use of Radium, Panerai began to replace the dangerous radioactive RADIOMIR by the beginning of the 1960s with Luminor, a tritium-based luminous paste.
+Aware of the health risks associated with the use of Radium, Panerai began to replace the dangerous radioactive RADIOMIR around 1965 with Luminor, a tritium-based luminous paste.
 LUMINOR as a trademark had already been registered in 1949.

-All watches delivered in the early 1960s were equipped exclusively with modern LUMINOR dials.
+All watches delivered from 1965 onwards were equipped exclusively with modern LUMINOR dials.
 Most watches of Ref.
 6152/1 that had been delivered between 1956 and 1960 received new Luminor dials as well.
 The dial replacement took place at the site of the Italian Navy.
 The old Radiomir dials were disposed of.
 The story goes that old RADIOMIR dials along with complete 3646 watches and instruments were put in a wooden ammunition crate that was sealed with cement and sunk in the sea near La Spezia.

 Watches for the various Italian Navy units, such as COMSUBIN (Comando Raggruppamento Subacquei e Incursori), were equipped with “MARINA MILITARE” dials.